SERVICES & SAFETY PROTOCOLS DURING COVID-19

 - Note: ProResp employees will wear personal protective equipment (PPE) when in your home – masks, gloves, gowns, eye goggles – when required by provincial directives or otherwise determined as clinical best practice.

 SENIOR LIVING PARTNERS

 - Participate in essential visitor screening before entry.

 - Require all ProResp employees serving long-term care and retirement homes to adhere to required COVID-19 testing guidelines.

 - Provide your teams with adequate oxygen and respiratory therapy equipment and supplies to the best of our ability.

 - Provide initial assessments on residents started on oxygen therapy.

-- Adhere to infection control and COVID-19 specific polices for outside providers.
+- Adhere to IPAC and COVID-19 specific polices, directives and guidelines for essential visitors.